 Format of Schedule D

 There are three parts to IRS Schedule D (1040), each with its own label.
 The first part consists of gains and losses based on assets held for less than one year.
 The second part includes long-term gains and losses held over a period of more than one year.
-In the final section is a summary.
+The final section is a summary.

 Gains from short-term investments are taxed at your ordinary income tax rate.
 Depending on your income, long-term gains are taxed at 0%, 15%, and 20%.
 As your income increases, so will your taxes.
 Single filers who make $0–$39,375 and married couples who make $0–$78,750 are subject to the 0% rate.